Learning how to make a killer stir-fry can enable you to massively improve your diet. No other cooking skill will carry you farther.

 Gaining Stir-Fry Mastery

 Stir-fries just might be the easiest way to make ultra-healthful meals that are loaded with vegetables.
-The variations permitted by different toppings, seasonings, sauces, rices, and choices of vegetables offer an unlimited range of possibilities.
+The variations possible by different toppings, seasonings, sauces, rices, and choices of vegetables offer an unlimited range of possibilities.